+MH material selection shall be in accordance with the Approved Materials List for 3 Waters.
 MH materials selected shall be suitable for the level of aggressiveness of the surrounding groundwater.

-4.3.10.3 Size of manholes
+4.3.11.3 Size of manholes

 The standard internal diameter of circular MHs is 1050 mm and preferred nominal internal diameters are 1050 mm, 1200 mm, and 1500 mm.